-School Factions Faction polo shirts may only be worn for faction activities, Challenger - Blue such as swimming and athletics carnivals (training and even Endeavour - Yellow days).
+Faction polo shirts may only be worn for faction activities, such as swimming and athletics carnivals (training and event days).
 Teachers will advise where faction shirts can be worn.
-(Faction shirts are not required for weekly Physical Success - Green Education or Inter-school sporting activities.)
+(Faction shirts are not required for weekly Physical Education or Inter-school sporting activities.)